zalenix/portaldocs/portal-sdk/templates/top-extensions-create.md

 * Descriptions

     The top of each tab should include a brief description about the content on the page.
-When possible  include 'Learn more' links to relevant docs.
+When possible,  include 'Learn more' links to relevant docs.

 * Project Details